martinahlqvist/build-tool-boilerplate/README.md

 **Quick Start**

-Each task has just one or two dependencies (*except for image optimization*), so I recommend deleting the ones you don't need before running `npm install`.
+Each task has just one or two dependencies, so I recommend deleting the ones you don't need before running `npm install`.
 Learn more in [the documentation](#documentation) below.

 1. In bash/terminal/command line, `cd` into your project directory.
 2. Run `npm install`.
 3. Run `npm run build`.

 ## Documentation